Home / Home Loans / Stamp duty calculator WA

 can help you with your next property journey – they make it as easy as comparing home loans.

-Knowing your costs is crucial when buying a home, especially when it comes to stamp duty which may be the biggest cost you pay aside from the property itself.
-With that in mind, our General Manager of Money, Stephen Zeller has the following tips for property-buyers in WA:
+Knowing your costs is crucial when buying a home, especially when it comes to stamp duty, which may be the biggest cost you pay aside from the property itself.
+With that in mind, our General Manager of Money, Stephen Zeller has the following tips for property buyers in WA:

 Our experienced Home Loan Specialist team helps customers all over Australia, and they can assist you with any stamp duty questions you may be wondering about.
 Speak to the team via phone or email and they’ll be happy to help you find the answers you’re after.

-| Dutiable value of the property | Stamp duty payable |
+| Property value | Stamp duty payable |

 |---|---|

-| $150,001-$360,000 | $3,135, plus $3.80 per every whole or part $100 above $150,000 |
+| $150,001-$360,000 | $3,135, plus 3.80% of each dollar above $150,000 |

-| $360,001-$725,000 | $11,115, plus $4.75 per every whole or part $100 above $360,000 |
+| $360,001-$725,000 | $11,115, plus 4.75% of each dollar above $360,000 |

-| $725,001+ | $28,453, plus $5.15 per every whole or part $100 above $725,000 |
+| $725,001+ | $28,453, plus 5.15% of each dollar above $725,000 |

-In WA, stamp duty may be paid to the state’s revenue office (the WA Department of Finance) either by credit card, BPay, post or cheque.2 However, if you’ve engaged a solicitor or conveyancer to help you navigate the homebuying process, they’ll generally handle the payment of any duty you’ve incurred.
+Stamp duty may be paid to the RevenueWA either by credit card, BPAY, post or cheque.2 However, if you’ve engaged a solicitor or conveyancer to help you navigate the homebuying process, they will handle the payment of your stamp duty come settlement time.

 Yes, first home buyers generally have to pay stamp duty in WA.
-However, they may be eligible for the state’s First Home Owner Rate (FHOR), which is a concessional rate of duty.3 For the full list of eligibility requirements, visit the WA Government’s website.
+However, they may be eligible for the state’s First Home Owner Rate (FHOR), which is a concessional rate of duty.3

 There are two different sets of property value thresholds: one for home and land transactions, and one for vacant land transactions.
-If the transaction’s value falls under the first threshold, you’ll be eligible for a full exemption; if the transaction’s value falls under the second threshold but above the first one, you’ll be eligible for the concessional rate.
+If the transaction’s value falls under the first threshold, you’ll be eligible for a full exemption for homes up to $500,000, while vacant land is exempt from duty up to $350,000.
+Below are the relevant price caps and thresholds for WA’s FHOR for each property type.

 | Home and land | Vacant land | ||